“Innovating Software Solutions in Engineering Research”

-under this motto, the first NFDI4Ing Community Meeting of the calendar year will take place on February 27, 2024.
-The event is aimed at scientists from all communities who are interested in research software.
-We want to introduce you to innovative tools, services and methods that make it easier for you to find, use and develop research software and handle the associated data and metadata.
-Organised by Task Area Betty and Community Cluster 45 (Construction engineering and architectur) within NFDI4Ing.
+The next NFDI4ING Community Meeting on research software will take place online on April 29, 2025 (Registration is free of charge).
+The event is open to scientists from all disciplines who are interested in research software.
+Let’s talk about current topics, innovations and improvements: What innovative tools, services and methods make it easier for you to find, use and develop research software, and to manage the associated data and metadata?
+We invite you to share your ideas and solutions with us and to learn about the current progress of NFDI4ING.
+Organised by Task Area Betty and Community Cluster 45 (Construction engineering and architectur) as part of NFDI4ING.
 The event language is English.

 Organised by: